vnmakarov/mir/MIR.md

   * The reserved memory will be aligned according target ABI

 ### MIR_VA_START, MIR_VA_ARG, and MIR_VA_END insns
-  * These insns are for variable number arguments functions
+  * These insns are only for variable number arguments functions
   * `MIR_VA_START` and `MIR_VA_END` have one input operand, an address of va_list structure (see C stdarg.h for more details).
 Unlike C va_start, MIR_VA_START just takes one parameter